jeroenterheerdt/HAsmartirrigation/README.md

 When planning to set up mode 2) (Full Sensors), 3) (Mixed) or 4) (Not Calculating) see [Measurements and Units](https://github.com/jeroenterheerdt/HAsmartirrigation/wiki/Measurements-and-Units) for more information on the measurements and units expected by this component.

+## Getting the best results
+In order to get the most accurate results using sensors is preferable either from your own weather station or from another, from example through [Weatherflow Smart Weather](https://github.com/briis/smartweather).
+If you have a weather station that provides evapotranspiration (ET) values, use that (mode 4).
+If you do not have that, use sensors including solar radiation (mode 3).
+If you do not have access to a sensor that provides solar radiation, let this component estimate it but use sensors for the other inputs (modified mode 3).
+If you do have access to limited amount of sensors (say only temperature) use that and use Open Weather Map for the rest (mode 2).
+If you do not have access to any sensors at all use Open Weather Map (mode 1).

 ## Configuration

 In this section: